surfingoldelephant/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Thread_Jobs.md

 do a simple string write.
 Due to job overhead, it takes over 36 seconds to complete.

-The second example runs the `ForEach` cmdlet to do the same 1000 operations.
+The second example runs the `ForEach-Object` cmdlet to do the same 1000 operations.
 This time, `ForEach-Object` runs sequentially, on a single thread, without any job overhead.
 It completes in a mere 7 milliseconds.

 In the following example, up to 5000 entries are collected for 10 separate system logs.
 Since the script involves reading a number of logs, it makes sense